extraordy/rh-sso-docs/InstallConfig.md

 **auth-server-standalone**, **auth-server-clustered** and **load-balancer**.
 - the **auth-server-standalone** can be used to implement the domain mode without clustering.
-- **auth-server-clustered** profile is used to run the instances in clustered mode.
+- the **auth-server-clustered** profile is used to run the instances in clustered mode.
-- the **load-balancer** profile is used to manage the load balancer instances, frontend of the Keycloak instances.
+- the **load-balancer** profile is used to manage the load balancer instances, which acts as the frontend for the Keycloak instances.
 Load balancers are not mandatory and can be safely disabled and replaced with external hardware or software solutions.

 #### Server groups
 Two server groups are defined in the `domain.xml`: